 Penalties for Sex Crime in the Third Degree

 Criminal sexual conduct in third-degree generally involves penetration with a person over 13 but under 16.
 This type of charge is sometimes referred to as statutory rape.
-This is where two people had consensual sex, but one of them was 15 and one of them was older than 16.
+This is where two people had consensual sex, but one of them was 15, and one of them was older than 16.
 Even if the sex was consensual, it is still against the law.
-This is because someone under the age of 16 is not able to legally provide consent.
+This is because someone under the age of 16 is not able to provide consent legally.

 Third-degree criminal sexual conduct is punishable by up to 15 years in prison.
-However, in some instances, such as those with statutory rape situations, there may be ways to keep such charges off your record.
-As with the other types of criminal sexual conduct, sex offender registration will come with any conviction, with the exception of certain circumstances.
+In some instances, such as those with statutory rape situations, there may be ways to keep such charges off your record.
+As with the other types of criminal sexual conduct, sex offender registration will come with any conviction, except for certain circumstances.

 Fourth Degree Criminal Sexual Conduct Penalties and Overview

-What Other Sex Crime Cases Will Your Law Firm Accept?
+What Other Sex Crime Cases Will an Ann Arbor Sex Crime Lawyer Accept?

 The offenses listed above are the sexual assault types of criminal sex charges.
 However, there are other types of sex crimes that don’t involve assault.
 No matter your arrest, the Ann Arbor sex crime attorneys at ArborYpsi are here to help.